astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/introduction/whatiscs.md

 we needn't worry about that day until it arrives, *if it arrives at all*.

 [^ref2]: Not saying you have to go into software engineering.
 A CS degree opens up many other great opportunities.

-[^ref3]: Even if you come from an online bootcamp or course, knowing how to code is the main thing you need to learn.
+Additionally, even if you come from an online bootcamp or course, knowing how to code is the main thing you need to learn.
 As long as you keep an open mind, you're going to do great!

-[^ref4]: This is a relatively new and disputed theory from Stanford, but I am aware of people who have already done this at the internship level in college.
+[^ref3]: This is a relatively new and disputed theory from Stanford, but I am aware of people who have already done this at the internship level in college.